kathrynljackson/kj-comp-challenge-1/README.md

 - finished the project before due time, allowing me to reach out to my mentor with questions
 - had extra time to help others

+## Challenges

+- finding the aspect of CSS that solved my problem
+- learning what changes Javascript is necessary for
+- making the code as dry as possible

 ## Sample Images